 However, if you qualify for and obtain a medical marijuana recommendation, you are eligible to legally buy medical-grade CBD from cannabis dispensaries.
 CBD can be an effective way to treat pain, mitigate seizures, and aide cancer treatments without the high.

 Dr. Blatman is approved by the State of Ohio to make medical marijuana recommendations.
 Medical cannabis sales began at the beginning of 2019.
 Though there have been some early supply issues, medical marijuana is legally available for sale at a number of dispensaries throughout the state.

 Does Cannabis Oil Have THC In It?

 Cannabis oil, often referred to as CBD oil, may have some psychoactive THC in it, depending on the type you buy.
 While the legality of CBD oil is questionable, it’s readily available in most states and online.
 This type of CBD oil is derived from hemp plants that do not contain THC.
 Instead, the plant contains non-psychoactive cannabinoids that have been shown to help with numerous conditions including pain and seizures.
 While many patients report considerable relief from CBD oil alone, some patients need small amounts of THC for relief.
-In these situations, you’ll want to look for a cannabis oil that also contains THC.
-Unfortunately, THC-containing cannabis oil is not yet available in Ohio.
-According to the Ohio Medical Marijuana Program, it should be available no later than September 2018.
+In these situations, you’ll want to look for a cannabis oil that also contains THC, which means you’ll need an Ohio MMJ card to access the medical dispensaries.